JanuszPelc/Keevorn/documents/source/keevorn_rulebook.md

 ### About Stairs and Fortunes

 **Can Jokers be moved or discarded?**
-Yes, but only through effects: Bury (Diamond skill), Surprise (Joker Fortune), or the Peddler's trade.
+Yes, but only through effects: Bury (Diamond skill) or the Peddler's trade.

 **What happens if the Floor is empty when I play an Ace?**
 Just discard the Ace.
 No Fortune is drawn.